portainer/portainer-docs/docs/v2.0-be/auth/ldap.md

 Note: These entries are case sensitive.

-* Filter: Enter a criteria to pre-filter the results returned from LDAP to Portainer.
+* Filter: Enter an criteria to pre-filter the results returned from LDAP to Portainer.

-Example, to only allow users who are members of a group, which is a group defined within an OU to login, set the Filter to be: (the brackets are important, so copy the entire string below)..
+Example, to only allow users who are members of a group, which is a group defined within an OU to login, set the Filter to be: (the brackets are important, so copy the entire string below)...

 <pre><code>(&(objectClass=user)(memberOf=CN=<GROUPNAME>,OU=<MYOU>,DC=<DOMAIN>,DC=<DOMAIN>))</code></pre>